 Weight: 12 to 15 pounds

-Physical Characteristics: Small and double coated, with a wiry outercoat that comes in a wide range of colors
+Physical Characteristics: Double coat with a wiry outer coat; comes in a wide range of colors

 07 of 14

-Another favorite of Queen Victoria, the Skye Terrier gets its name from its point of origin: the Isle of Skye in Scotland’s Inner Hebrides Islands.
-These big-eared pups have a bit of a rags to riches story, early on elevating their status from vermin hunters to pampered pups of British nobles.
-They’re still Scottish earthdogs at heart though, and are thought to have played a big role in the development of many of the other Scottish terrier breeds.
+Another favorite of Queen Victoria, the Skye terrier gets its name from its point of origin: the Isle of Skye in Scotland’s Inner Hebrides Islands.
+These big-eared pups have a bit of a rags-to-riches story, elevating their status from vermin hunters to pampered pets of British nobles.
+They’re still Scottish earth dogs at heart though and are thought to have played a big role in developing many other Scottish terrier breeds.

 Height: 9 to 10 inches

 Physical Characteristics: Short but long body; double coat; notably feathered prick or drop ears

 Terriers have thrived in Scotland due to their skill for hunting prey over rugged terrain, and the border terrier does that to this day.
 Named because of its early years spent assisting farmers on the Scottish-English border, the border terrier is perhaps most renowned for its prowess in fox hunting.
 Today, it's one of the most popular terriers in the United Kingdom, with a sweet personality and the ability to get on well with other dogs.

 Weight: 11.5 to 15.5 pounds